lukmdo/Jiggety/docs/architecture.rst

     - using cron for scheduling **flexibility and separation** (each test as a separate process)
     - self_refreshig of *what test* and *when*  should run

-I took *syslog* functionality (when all test runners report to one machine) for data exchange .
+I took *syslog* functionality (when all test runners report to one machine) for data exchange into account.
+Although it was never mend for that purpose initially the idea looked interesting.
 Some advantages of using CouchDB over *syslog* in that case:

-- when the global syslog machine goes down (due machine or network fail) there is a chance that messages will get lost
+- when the global *syslog* machine goes down (due machine or network fail) there is a chance that messages will get lost
 - after it recovers some extra synchronization will be required what is not the case of CouchDB replication
 - map/reduce tasks seem as a good match for log analysis

 There are some similar issues when it comes the classic RDBMS and CouchDB for choosing a solution for test configuration.
 I share the filling that none of above given reasons makes in given case a huge difference and the main motivation was to make an experiment with CouchDB.

+.. _arch_components:

 Overview
 ========